Josh Blackburn

-Josh Blackburn (born November 13, 1978 in North Pole, Alaska) is a retired American ice hockey goaltender.
+Josh Blackburn (born November 13, 1978, in Del Rio, Texas) is a retired American ice hockey goaltender.

 Playing career

 He played college hockey for the Michigan Wolverines.
 After turning professional, he played for the Augusta Lynx and Columbia Inferno in the ECHL and the Corpus Christi Rayz of the Central Hockey League.

 After retiring from professional hockey in 2005, Blackburn became a goaltending consultant and opened his own goaltending school.
 In 2007, Blackburn returned to the University of Michigan as a volunteer assistant coach.
 In 2018, Blackburn joined Total Package Hockey, a hockey development program, as a goaltending coach.